5 Most Important Sales Skills You Need to Master

 • the larger the network of contacts, the greater the chance of new contacts.

-The trader should contact the clients from time to time at reasonable intervals and ask them how they are doing, what is new with them and how satisfied they are with the solution.
+The salesman should contact the clients from time to time at reasonable intervals and ask them how they are doing, what is new with them and how satisfied they are with the solution.
 This will let the client know that the firm is not just trying to get money from them, but is interested in whether the solution is actually helping them.

 We recommend building relationships not only with clients, but also with all professionals in the industry.
 If they know the name of the vendor, it increases the chances that they will contact them when they or their friends need a suitable solution.
 Most salespeople today use LinkedIn to build a network of contacts.